Trevon Duval

-Trevon Tyler Duval (born August 3, 1998) is an American professional basketball player for the Grand Rapids Gold of the NBA G League.
+Trevon Tyler Anthony Duval (born August 3, 1998) is an American professional basketball player for Sabah BC of the Azerbaijan Basketball League.
 He played college basketball for the Duke Blue Devils.

 High school career

 Duval attended St. Benedict's Preparatory School in Newark, New Jersey during his Freshman and Sophomore years.
 As a sophomore in 2014–15, Duval led the Gray Bees to a 31–6 record and NCSAA state championship in which he scored 25 points and had 8 assists.
 Prior to his sophomore year, Duval along with Isaiah Briscoe for the AAU team, New Jersey Playaz won the 2014 Nike Elite Youth Basketball League (EYBL) Peach Jam Championship.
-In September 2015, Duval transferred to Advanced Preparatory International in Dallas, Texas for his Junior season.
+In September 2015, Duval transferred to Advanced Preparatory International in Dallas, Texas for his junior season.
 As a junior in 2015–16, Duval averaged 16.8 points per game and 7.0 assists per game.
 In the spring and summer of 2016, Duval competed in the Under Armour Association circuit for the AAU team, WE-R1.
 He led WE-R1 to an Under Armour Association Championship, becoming the first player to win both under armour and Nike peach jam championships.
 Duval averaged 16.3 points per game and 3.8 assists per game in the 2016 Under Armour Association circuit.
 Duval was then invited to the Under Armour Elite 24 in Brooklyn, New York, where Duval finished the game with 25 points and 7 assists leading team drive to 140–136 victory in overtime.

 In late 2016, Duval transferred to IMG Academy in Bradenton, Florida.
 As a senior, Duval averaged 16.1 points per game and 7.5 assists per game leading IMG to a 26–2 record.

-A consensus 5 star recruit, he was selected to play in the McDonald's All-American Game and Jordan Brand Classic.
+A consensus five-star recruit, he was selected to play in the McDonald's All-American Game and Jordan Brand Classic.

 Recruiting

-Duval was considered one of the best players in the 2017 recruiting class by Scout.com, Rivals, 247Sports, and ESPN.
-In 2015 he was ranked by Scout as the third ranked prospect in all of high school in their "Ultimate 100" list.
+Duval was considered one of the best players in the 2017 recruiting class and was ranked as the No.6 recruit and No.1 point guard in 2017 high school class by Scout.com, Rivals, 247Sports, and ESPN.
+In 2015 he was considered by Scout as the third-ranked prospect in all of high school in their "Ultimate 100" list.

-On May 15, 2017, Duval committed to attend and play for Duke University, joining fellow recruits Wendell Carter Jr., Gary Trent Jr. and Marvin Bagley III later on that year.
+On May 15, 2017, Duval committed to attend and play for Duke University, joining fellow recruits Wendell Carter Jr., Gary Trent Jr., Jordan Tucker, and Marvin Bagley III later on that year.